I don't remember this bit.

-There's a fine Brian Aldiss quote I can't find now about how humanity's greatest schism with the ecosystem was not the invention of the motor car but the flush toilet, which meant that instead of returning waste to the soil we now flushed it to the unrelated sea.
-Actually the flush toilet was invented a good few years before Bazalgette's sewer, so originally although waste was being flushed into the Thames it was then just left to rot on the banks.
+There's a fine Brian Aldiss quote I can't find now about how humanity's greatest schism with the ecosystem was brought about by the invention not of the motor car, but of the flush toilet – because instead of returning waste to the soil, we now flushed it into the unrelated sea.

-The construction of the Embankment enclosing Basalgette's sewers.
+The construction of the Embankment enclosing Bazalgette's sewers.

 Such a shame that (as far as I know, at least) the Wombles never made it to Italian television.
 Also, I suspect that bit about moving the issue away in space/time (either for someone else to deal with, or simply as a way to stop having to deal with it ourselves) is quite possibly one of humanity's most ingrained reactions when faced with problems that are not easily/immediately solved.
 (Myself included, alas.)